ashish-koshy/ionic-ng-pwa/README.md

 This requires you to already have `Android Studio` pre-installed on your machine along with compatible devices or equivalent emulators.

 Run the command `npm run android-start`
+(If this command fails the first time, try running `npm run android-ide` at least once to setup the project directly on `Android Studio` and then try again.)

 This command launches two commands in parallel.
 1. It uses the ionic builder to build artifacts and watch for new file changes.